lxly9/progression-respun/README.md

   - levels unlock abilities

 - Enchantments Rework
-  - rework mending → changes ingots to nuggets for repairing tools
+  - ~~rework mending → changes ingots to nuggets for repairing tools~~
+    - CORRECT DECREMENTING!!!
   - no enchanting books, books are found and need to be inserted into chiseled bookshelves at the enchanting table to appear in it (Enchantery)
   - different Tool Material Types interact with specific Enchantments → Buffs & Nerfs
   - no more "base" enchantments → no sharpness, protection, efficiency